 The Liposuction Procedure

-There are several approaches to liposuction including standard liposuction, power-assisted liposuction and laser-assisted liposuction:
+There are several approaches to this procedure including standard, power-assisted and laser-assisted liposuction:

-- Standard liposuction utilizes various cannulas (hollow, stainless-steel tubes)
+- Standard procedure utilizes various cannulas (hollow, stainless-steel tubes)

 The ideal candidate for this procedure is a healthy, non-smoking adult.
 Patients undergoing this procedure should also have realistic expectations for the results after surgery.